 The formula uses control Yokohama slick tyres which tend to last the best part of a season and are also available second hand from the Sports2000 formula.
 Competitors at the pointy end of the grid will probably use 1.5 sets per year with tyres costing around £475 per set fitted.
 There is a Yokohama service truck at most race meetings.
 Wets are free.

-There are 14 rounds in the 2013 season mostly of about 20 mile / 15 minute duration.
-The best 10 results count for the championship.
+There are 14 rounds in the 2017 season, spread across seven 'double-header' race weekends.
+The best 12 results count for the championship.